vnkiryushkin/docs-test/ru/compute/_includes_service/create-instance-via-console-linux.md

 {% else %}

-To perform operations via the API, you need get an IAM tocen.
+To perform operations via the API, you need to get an IAM tocen.

 {% endif %}